Merovex/hugo-merovex.com/content/posts/2017-07-04-which-king-do-you-need.md

 ## God Permits Idolatry

 Voris' question fails to take into consideration Biblical history.
-After the Flood, the people sought a way to remain united (rather than disburse as God commanded), leading to the Tower of Babel.
+After the Flood, the people sought a way to remain united (rather than disperse as God commanded), leading to the Tower of Babel.
 After 400 years of bondage, God freed his people from Egyptian captivity.
 Because they were unwilling to rely on his promise, he subjected them to two generations of wandering.
-They demanded a king only a few generations after attaining the promised land.
+They demanded a king 350 years after attaining the Promised Land.
 God warned them of the despotism that would befall an autocrat.
 They persisted and he relented.
 One thousand years before Christ, the Israelites got their king.
 As a result, they suffered for centuries.

 However, God always kept a few loyal followers to restore his people.
 From the Old Testament, we see God expects a direct relationship with his people without an intermediary.
 We also see that humans fail to follow God directly as a rule, not as an exception.
 Through the book of Acts, we see instances of Christians in disagreement&mdash;so this is not a matter of the Old Testament alone.